ThalesGroup/iot-safe-middleware/README.md

 ```
 eyJhbGciOiJFUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IDQyLCJjbGFpbVR5cGUiOiAiY2xhaW1UeXBlIiwiY2xhaW1VcmwiOiJjbGFpbVVybCIgfQ.wMG0sp7BfdGDjvW4nJPE6swwEE0b7UvPmMWiYwa71zuAMuDpRbQasgcz3lls0V0jLh7XjmfnFPahSRs0Eh3OUQ
 ```
-For easy verification of this token , the example app is also retrieving Public Key from UICC and print in on the console
+For easy verification of this token , the example app is also retrieving Public Key from UICC and print it in on the console
 #### e.g Public Key
 ```
 -----BEGIN PUBLIC KEY-----